-Use the incremental space angle when an already active tilted machining plane is to be tilted by another rotation.
+Use an incremental spatial angle when an already active tilted working plane is to be tilted by another rotation.
 Example: machining a 45° chamfer on a tilted plane.

-The defined angle is always effective in respect to the active working plane, irrespective of the function you have used to activate it.
+The defined angle is always in effect in respect to the active working plane, regardless of the function you have used to activate it.